and our results.

 The journey begins with a full Medical at 90 Sloane Street or an accepted GP partner centre.
 This includes a full history of current and past illnesses, together with family history and any medication taken.
 You will undergo a detailed examination, a blood screen, ECG, echocardiogram as well as an abdominal and pelvic ultrasound.
 All these tests are non-invasive and have no radiation.

-We will discuss Colonoscopy screening benefits and sometimes CT coronary angiogram screening options individually but they are not part of the study.
+We will discuss Colonoscopy screening benefits and sometimes CT coronary angiogram screening options individually but they are not part of our Whole Genome Screening.

 When you apply for Whole Genome Screening at The London Genetics Centre you will be emailed an information pack.

-This includes a more detailed explanation of the pathway, the patient information sheet (PIS) and a family history questionnaire as well as consent forms to fill in.
-You can then email the family history questionnaire back and book your appointment/Medical.
-At the Medical you bring the consent forms you have read and sign only when you are at the practice after the Pre-screen counselling.
+This includes a more detailed explanation of the pathway, our Welcome Letter, a family history questionnaire to fill in and consent forms to read and for your own record.
+You can then email the family history questionnaire back to us and book your appointment/medical.
+You will have a 30-minute pre-test counselling session immediately after your medical where any remaining questions and queries about the test can be addressed and the consent forms signed.
+Your sample will be sent off after this.
 This is a 30-minute appointment immediately after your full medical, and following which your whole genome sequencing test can be sent off.